ualberta-smr/RefactoringsInMergeCommits/README.md

  ```

  #### JVM max heap size
  Depending on the size of the repositories you are analyzing, you might need to tune the maximum size of your JVM's heap memory.
-This becomes specifically important if you are using using the `--parallelism` option to analyze multiple repositories at the same time.
+This becomes specifically important if you are using the `--parallelism` option to analyze multiple repositories in parallel.

  For setting the maximum heap size, you can use the `-Xmx` option.
 For example, if you want to set it to 50 Gigabytes, you can use this command:
 ```